The New Year is quickly approaching and so is resolution season.

 By now you’ve undoubtedly heard of a side hustle.
 If you haven’t, allow me to explain quickly.
 A side hustle is not a second job where you have a second boss and a second schedule you have to work around.

 A side hustle is a passion or a hobby that you can work on in your spare time to make more money.
-A good friend of mine loves antiquing and hitting up estate sales, so instead of just doing that as a hobby, she started buying unique items that stand out to her, and she sells them on Etsy.
+A good friend of mine loves shopping for clothes at thrift stores and secondhand shops as a way to recycle clothing and save the environment.
+So, instead of just doing that as a hobby, she started offering her services as a monthly subscription box called Reclaimed Clothes Box, or RCB..
 Boom!
 Side hustle.

 Another friend of mine loves working on cars in his garage.
 He’s been rebuilding transmissions in his free time for years, but this year he took it to a whole new level.
 He started an online store where he sells transmission rebuild packages and performance parts.